The Dirty Mayo (Full Cycle Edition)

 Route Description:

-Starting from the corner of Route 315 and Chemin Mcalendin in the village of Mayo and riding counterclockwise, the route turns right onto Chemin Roy and immediately transitions from pavement to gravel.
-Just over a kilometer later, turn left onto Chemin Burke where riders will be treated to an extended section of tree-lined gravel, which eventually shifts to exposed farm land before turning right onto Montée Dambremont.
+Starting from the corner of Route 315 and Chemin Mcalendin in the village of Mayo, ride counterclockwise via Chemin Roy as the route immediately transition from pavement to gravel.
+Just over a kilometer later, turn left onto Chemin Burke where riders will be treated to an extended stretch of tree-lined gravel, which eventually shifts to exposed farm land before turning right onto Montée Dambremont.

 Eventually, the route turns left onto Montée Binette and Montée Varin, two wonderfully twisty gravel sections – and where the climbing begins in earnest.
 This is followed by a left as the route briefly follows Route 317 (while traffic can move fast here, there is a wide paved shoulder), before the route turns right and back onto gravel via Montée du Gore.

 The route eventually re-joins Route 317 and for the next 18km or so travels along several stretches of pavement including Montée Guindon, and Chemin de St. André, before entering the village of Ripon.
-Caution ought to be exercised on this section as there is no paved shoulders and traffic along Route 317 can travel at a high rate of speed.
+Be sure to ride single file on this section, as there is no paved shoulders and traffic along Route 317 can travel at a high rate of speed.

 The village of Ripon, little less than halfway along the route, is a convenient stop for hunters headed north and as such includes all the amenities a cyclist could want, including several restaurants, chips stands, grocery stores and dépanneurs.
 Exiting the village, the route heads west along Chemin de la Montagne before turning left onto Chemin de la Montagne Noire, leaving the pavement behind and beginning the loop’s most difficult climb, quickly followed by a sphincter-clenching descent down the other side of Black Mountain.